JinghaoLu/MIN1PIPE/README.md

 ## Practical Suggestions
 ***Updates***
 ***07/16/2018*** Patch version released.
 The program auto-detects available memory and processes data in chunk.
 Integrate fast read&write and memory mapping at key steps.
-The toolbox is undergoing some beta tests, so please expect frequent updates recently.
+The toolbox is undergoing some beta tests, so **please expect frequent updates recently**.

 ---